GetStream/stream-video-android/README.md

 ### 0.2.0 milestone

-- [ ] Local Video disconnects sometimes (ICE restarts issue for the publisher. we're waiting for the backend support)
-- [ ] Deeplink support for video call demo & dogfooding app (skip auth for the video demo, keep it for dogfooding)
+- [ ] Deeplink support for video call demo & dogfooding app (skip auth for the video demo, keep it for dogfooding) (Daniel)
-- [ ] Chat Integration
+- [ ] Chat Integration (Jaewoong)
-- [ ] XML version of VideoRenderer
+- [ ] XML version of VideoRenderer (Jaewoong)
+- [ ] Local Video disconnects sometimes (ICE restarts issue for the publisher. we're waiting for the backend support) (Thierry)
-- [ ] Call Analytics stateflow
+- [ ] Call Analytics stateflow (Thierry)
 - [ ] Automatically handle pagination and sorting on > 6 participants
-- [ ] Make it easy to test ringing support
+- [ ] Ringing: Make it easy to test
+- [ ] Ringing: Make a list of what needs to be configurable
-- [ ] publish app on play store
+- [ ] Publish app on play store
-- [ ] report version number of SDK on all API calls
+- [ ] Report version number of SDK on all API calls (Daniel)
-- [ ] Bug: java.net.UnknownHostException: Unable to resolve host "hint.stream-io-video.com" isn't throw but instead logged as INFO
+- [ ] Bug: java.net.UnknownHostException: Unable to resolve host "hint.stream-io-video.com" isn't throw but instead logged as INFO (Daniel)
 - [ ] Bug: screensharing is broken. android doesn’t receive/render (not sure) the screenshare. video shows up as the gray avatar
 - [X] Reactions
 - [X] bug: screenshare is not removed after it stops when a participant leaves the call (Thierry) (probably just dont update the state when the participant leaves)